haskell-distributed/distributed-process/documentation.md

 do not consider the presence of side effects a barrier to fault tolerance and automated process restarts.
 Erlang does not forbid *IO* in its processes, and yet that doesn't render supervision trees ineffective.
-They key is to provide a rich enough API that statefull processes can recognise whether or not they need to provide idempotent initialisation routines.
+They key is to provide a rich enough API that stateful processes can recognise whether or not they need to provide idempotent initialisation routines.

 The utility of preventing side effects using the type system is, however, not